By Jake Tiger

-Junior forward Raphaela Toussaint was announced as out shortly before tipoff, leaving the Broncs without their leading rebounder and second-highest scorer.
+Junior forward Raphaela Toussaint was announced as out shortly before tipoff for unknown reasons, leaving the Broncs without their leading rebounder and second-highest scorer.

 In Toussaint’s stead, Mobley and Firebaugh stepped up, scoring 20 and 19 points, respectively, in Rider’s first MAAC Tournament win since March 10, 2021.